meteor/meteor/content/collections.md

 ```

 // XXX: this isn't actually the case yet.
 Change this unless we update simple schema to do so..

 Then the `check()` call will throw a `Meteor.ValidationError` which contains details about what is wrong with the `list` document.

 ### The `Meteor.ValidationError`

-What is a `Meteor.ValidationError` [link to docs]?
+What is a [`Meteor.ValidationError`](https://github.com/tmeasday/validation-error/)?
 It's a special error that is used in Meteor to indicate a user-input based error in modifying a collection.
-Typically, the details on a `ValidationError` are used to mark up a form with information about what a user did wrong.
+Typically, the details on a `ValidationError` are used to mark up a form with information about what inputs don't match the schema.
 In the "Methods and Forms" article, we'll see more about how this works.

 ## Designing your data schama